muellerjohannes/muellerjohannes.github.io/_pages/publications.md

 author_profile: true
 ---

 My research interests lie in the area of mathematical machine learning in particular in the expressivity of neural networks and the conection to differential equations.
-Here is a selected list of publications.
+Here is a list of publications, preprints, poster presentations and my thesis.
 See also my [Google Scholar](https://scholar.google.de/citations?user=Wfww-P8AAAAJ&hl=en) profile page.

+**Poster presentations**

 * Johannes Müller, Marius Zeinhofer (2020)<br />
 **Deep Ritz revisited**<br />